dhowlett99/dmxlights/Manual.md

 ## Switch Sequence

-Notice that all switch indicators will be show dimmed, only when you select a switch will it brighten up and become focused.
+Notice that all switch indicators will be shown dimmed, only when you select a switch will it brighten up and become focused.
 Tapping further will change the state (switch position).
 You can also override switch parameters like speed when a swicth is selected.
 The status bar at the bottom will also show switch parameters.

 ![SwitchSelect](SelectSwitch.png)